Why You’re Not Rich Yet: 10 Secrets to Overcoming the Ordinary

 10. It doesn’t occur to you.

 I think this is a big thing.
 Did you know you can become rich?
 Do you really believe it?
 If you don’t even think that it’s a real possibility, you’ll never rise above the level of daydreaming about it.
-Allow for the real possibility.
+Allow for the real possibility, and then go make it happen.